Uberi/COURSERATOR3000/README.md

 Implementation notes
 --------------------

-The solver uses Pycosat as a constraint solver to directly calculate schedules with no conflicts.
+The schedule conflict solver uses [Pycosat](https://pypi.python.org/pypi/pycosat) as a constraint solver to directly calculate schedules with no conflicts.
 This eliminates a lot of the work in searching for non-conflicting schedules.
 For example, out of a search space of roughly 38,000 possible schedules in the code examples, we can solve for the 72 possibilities within 5 milliseconds.

 Reducing the schedule conflicts to SAT clauses is simple.
 Let $A_1, \ldots, A_m$ be courses, each with sections ${A_i}_1, \ldots, {A_i}_m$.
 Then to specify that we want one of the sections of each course, we specify the clause ${A_i}_1 \lor \ldots \lor {A_i}_1$ for each $i$.